Low Value Purchase System

 • IT services and support

-The Low Value Purchase System has been established by Crown Commercial Service (CCS) under Part 4 of the Public Contracts Regulations 2015 for suppliers who are able to provide goods and or services where the value of the contract is below the relevant thresholds for Part 2 of the Public Contracts Regulations 2015 to apply.
+The LVPS System was established by Crown Commercial Service (CCS) under Part 4 of the Public Contracts Regulations 2015 .
+It supports suppliers who can provide goods and or services below the threshold where Part 2 of the Public Contracts Regulations 2015 apply.

 Benefits